 By default, Horizon Client for Windows prompts entitled users to install shortcuts the first time they connect to a server.
 You can configure Horizon Client for Windows to install shortcuts automatically, or to never install shortcuts, by modifying the Automatically install shortcuts when configured on the Horizon server group policy setting.
 For more information, see the Horizon Client for Windows Guide.

 By default, changes that you make to shortcuts are synchronized on a user's Windows client device each time the user connects to the server.
-Users can disable the shortcut synchronization feature in Horizon Client for Windows.
+Users can deactivate the shortcut synchronization feature in Horizon Client for Windows.
 For more information, see the Horizon Client for Windows Guide.